tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 ### Abstract

-Windy.com is a very good general weather forecast site that makes available data from some of the best models available notably including UKV from the UK Met Office and equivalent high resolution models worldwide.
+Windy.com is a very good general weather forecast site that shows data from some of the best weather models available notably including
+UKV from the UK Met Office and equivalent high resolution models worldwide.

-SoarCalc is a plugin for Windy.com that calculates and displays thermal soaring related parameters as per RASP.
+SoarCalc is a plugin for Windy.com that calculates and displays thermal soaring related parameters calculated in the same way as RASP.

 ### Introduction